Code-Institute-Submissions/HLuke93-ms3/README.md

 ## Computer Win Screen

-The user is presented with a loosing message in red , and asked if they want to play again
+In the event of the computer winning, the user is presented with a loosing message in red , and asked if they want to play again

 ![Computer Win](Images/computerwin.png)